juan11perez/mlapi/README.md

 docker exec -itd mlapi python3 ./mlapi.py -c mlapiconfig.ini
 ```

-The docker incorporates all models (including coral) as well as Open CV built from source.
+The docker incorporates yolov and coral models as well as Open CV built from source.